uwcartlab/Webmapping-Dev/Chapter08/readme.md

 *   **_Rule:_** _In any method chain or block, only chain together methods belonging to the library referenced at the start of the chain._

 ### III.
-Operands
+Blocks

 In Example 1.1, the block chain is assigned to an `<svg>` variable called `container`.
+In other words, this variable stores a an `<svg>` DOM element, and allows us to maniuplate that element using D3's built-in methods.
+Later, we'll also see that this approach allows to assign data tables to particular elements.

-In other words, this variable stores the data-driven _**operand**_ receiving the D3 operators, much like [the use of "operand" in UX design](https://gistbok.ucgis.org/bok-topics/user-interface-and-user-experience-uiux-design).
-To make the purpose of each block clear, assign each block to a variable based on the operand that is returned when the end of the block is reached.
-The operand variable serves as the _**block name**_.
+To make the purpose of each block clear, assign each block to a variable based on the elements the block is adding to the page.
+The variable serves as the _**block name**_.
+For example, a block designed to create an `<svg>` container for a chart might be assigned a variable named `chart`.
 Remember that it is important to place a semicolon _only_ at the _end_ of a block, and not on each line, as a semicolon tells the browser that it has reached the end of a statement, breaking your method chain to conclude a block.

 *   **_Rule:_** _Only place a semicolon after the last line of a block.
 If your code results in errors, look for a wayward semicolon._

-*   **_Rule:_** _Give each block a name by assigning it to a variable named for the operand it holds._
+*   **_Rule:_** _Give each block a name by assigning it to a variable named for the element, or elements it holds._

-Now that the `<svg>` element is our operand, we can add operators to the block that manipulate that element.
+Now that the `<svg>` element is our block, we can add operators to the block that manipulate that element.
 Recall from Chapter 6 that every SVG requires `width` and `height` attributes.
 These values can be stored in separate variables that are passed as parameters to the operators.
-We can use D3's [`.attr()`](https://github.com/d3/d3-selection/blob/master/README.md#selection_attr) operator to assign any attributes to markup elements (Example 1.3).
+We can use D3's [`.attr()`](https://d3js.org/d3-selection/modifying#selection_attr) operator to assign any attributes to markup elements (Example 1.3).

 ###### Example 1.3: Adding attributes to the `<svg>` element in _main.js_